gear-foundation/gear-wiki/docs/examples/battleship.md

         .expect("Unexpected: Game does not exist");
 ```

-With handle_reply we get response messages from the bot, and msg_id_to_game_id in turn helps us get a specific game to change its state.
+Using `handle_reply`, response messages from the bot are obtained, while `msg_id_to_game_id` facilitates the retrieval of a particular game for state modification.

 After the game starts, the function `BattleshipAction::Turn { step: u8 }` to make a move is available , where the number of the cell the player is going to shoot at is passed.
 The program performs a number of checks on the entered data and the game state in order to be able to make a move.
 If the checks are successful, the program changes the field states and changes the turn to the bot and sends `msg::send_with_gas` to the bot program for it to make its move.